abenfield/SPOSE/README.md

 ## Installation

-**Requirements : A web server that support Php and MySQL and have the ability to upload files to your web server.**
+**Requirements : A web server that support PHP and MySQL and have the ability to upload files to your web server.**

 ## Usage